jooola/zabbix-matrix-webhook/README.md

 ### Create a Matrix account

-Visite [app.element.io](https://app.element.io/) and create a new account for your bot.
+Visit [app.element.io](https://app.element.io/) and create a new account for your bot.

-### Retreive the bot's access token
+### Retrieve the bot's access token

 Open a **private/incognito** window in you browser, and sign in [app.element.io](https://app.element.io) with the bot account: